Outstanding Teacher Award

 Nomination Submission Deadline

 Please create PDF files for each document contained in the nomination package

 *Please make sure the form contains the current date and all appropriate signatures have been obtained.

 - Brief statement articulating the nominee’s contributions to the teaching mission of the university and teaching philosophy.
 Limit 2 pages.

 - Samples of course materials (such as excerpts from syllabi, assignments, projects, exams, student portfolios, or other evidence of student learning outcome) or documentation of teaching-related activities such as leadership related to teaching and learning or continuing professional development (workshops, institutes, etc.).
 Limit 4-8 pages

 - Class Evaluations

-- Select 2 from among pre-pandemic and post-pandemic semester tabulations of student evaluation ratings as well as departmental average and range (if available) and student comments.
+- Select 2 from post-pandemic semester tabulations of student evaluation ratings as well as departmental average and range (if available) and student comments.
 Choose from spring 2022, fall 2022 and spring 2023.
 Limit 3 pages